Robot (Figma, Illustrator)

 Japan 2026: Vintage Shimokitazawa

 Tadaima kaerimashita!
 We just got back from three weeks in Japan, and in lieu of a chronological travelogue, I’ll be posting a few short, self-contained snapshots of some of our experiences, varying in scope and in no particular order.
-Our last few trips were packed with loaded agendas, but this time we deliberately made fewer plans so that we could spend the majority of our free time simply wandering at our own pace.
+Our last few trips back were filled to the brim with reservations and get-togethers, but this time we deliberately made fewer plans, to ensure we could spend the majority of our free time simply wandering and taking it all in at our own pace.

-Over the years, I’ve frequently referred friends to Shimokitazawa as a home base for their Tokyo travels, but despite many visits this was the first time we actually stayed there ourselves.
+Over the years, I’ve frequently referred friends to Shimokitazawa as a home base for their Tokyo travel plans, but despite many visits, this was the first time we actually stayed there ourselves.
 While it lacks the overwhelming chaos of major hubs like Shinjuku or Shibuya (for better or worse), the neighborhood affords quick, effortless access to the rest of the city via two major train lines.
-And more importantly, Shimokita is a fantastic desination in its own right, trading massive retail centers for its unique bohemian charm defined by narrow, winding alleys, world-class vintage shopping, indie theaters, and relaxed cafes.
+And more importantly, Shimokita is a fantastic desination in its own right, trading massive retail complexes for its unique bohemian charm defined by narrow, winding alleys, world-class vintage shopping, indie theaters, and relaxed cafes, bars and restaurants.
+Will definitely stay here again next visit.

-Speaking of vintage, here are a few snaps of some of the shops we encountered during our stay.
-More to come!
+Speaking of vintage, here are a few snaps of some of the shops we encountered in Shimokitazawa during our stay there.
+More to come…